 The Lower Manhattan Coastal Resiliency (LMCR) Project is an integrated coastal protection initiative aimed at reducing flood risk due to coastal storms and sea level rise in Lower Manhattan.
-The LMCR Project spans the Lower Manhattan coast from Montgomery Street to the northern end of Battery Park City and seeks to improve access to the waterfront and enhance public spaces in the community.
+The LMCR Project area spans the Lower Manhattan coast and seeks to increase resiliency while preserving access to the waterfront and integrating with public space.

-The project advances the City’s commitment to protect vulnerable communities through a fair and equitable community-based plan for resilience, recovery, and vitality.
-To develop and implement coastal protection measures that effectively meet the needs of the community, the City is working in partnership with many residents, community organizations, and businesses to assess design concepts.
-Residents will be able to provide critical input to shape the project through workshops, focus groups, and numerous other engagement activities throughout the duration of three capital projects and interim measures, as well as the Financial District and Seaport Climate Resilience Master Plan.
+This strategy will advance the City’s commitment to protect vulnerable communities through a fair and equitable community-based plan for resilience, recovery, and vitality.
+To develop and implement coastal protection measures that effectively meet the needs of the community, the City will continue working in partnership with residents, community organizations, elected officials, businesses, and other stakeholders.
+Residents will be encouraged to provide critical input to shape the project through workshops, focus groups, and numerous other engagement activities throughout the duration of three capital projects and interim measures, as well as the Financial District and Seaport Climate Resilience Master Plan.

 Learn more about the Lower Manhattan Climate Resilience Study and recent announcements pertaining to the LMCR Project.